 The University’s Third Annual Undergraduate Humanities Symposium will be held on April 20.

-Faculty and Biology Students' Study on Lichen Publishes in the Journal of the PA Academy of Science
+Faculty, Biology Students' Study is Published in Journal of the PA Academy of Science

 The published piece is titled "A Study of Epiphytic Lichen Communities in Urban and Rural Environments in Southwestern Pennsylvania."